What is cremation — exactly?

 Can ashes be scattered anywhere?

 Not necessarily.
-The scattering of remains may be done over a designated geographical spot—or water—in accordance with state laws and the wishes of the deceased.
-However, it is highly advisable that a spot such as a cemetery garden be chosen… a locale that provides for a permanent memorial so that a place of pilgrimage will be available to those who want to remember and celebrate the life of the loved one.
+The scattering of remains may be done over a designated geographical place in accordance with state laws and the wishes of the deceased.
+However, it is highly advisable that a place such as a cemetery garden be chosen… a locale that provides for a permanent memorial so that a place of pilgrimage will be available to those who want to remember and celebrate the life of the loved one.

 Should arrangements for cremation be made in advance?